brianpetro/smart-context-obsidian/README.md

 This will be included.
 ```

-If you set "Secret" as an excluded heading, the **"Secret"** section won't appear when you copy this file’s contents.
+If you set 'Secret' as an excluded heading, the 'Secret' section will not appear when you copy this file's content.

+---

 ## Contributing